hashicorp/terraform-provider-azurerm/website/docs/r/databricks_virtual_network_peering.html.markdown

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Databricks Virtual Network Peering in the Azure management plane.
+* `id` - The ID of the Databricks Virtual Network Peering.

 ## Timeouts